mregnault/mregnault-website/content/authors/admin/_index.md

     url: https://www.uni-stuttgart.de/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include general and cognitive linguistics, language resources and grammars.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
   - Computational Linguistics
+  - Formal Grammars
-  - Information Retrieval
+  - Language Resources

 # Education to show in About widget
 education: